 “Do you think I can do something like that one day?” he asked.

 These past days marked an incredible week in American history and I am very proud that our team of climbers were able to become part of it.
 By sharing our film at the White House we represented the interests of environmental protection and the effort to make the outdoors accessible to everyone.
-We can only hope that by encouraging more people to cross The Adventure Gap we can inspire a new generation of social activists to defy the boundaries convention and outdated traditions.
+We can only hope that by encouraging more people to cross The Adventure Gap we can inspire a new generation of social activists to defy the boundaries of convention and outdated traditions steeped in discrimination.

 Just hours after our screening, an African-America a woman named Bree Newsome climbed the flagpole at the South Carolina State House to remove the Confederate Flag.
 In a rebellious act of defiance and nonviolent protest she unclipped the banner of hate and took it down.